Discover Copenhagen : The green city

 The world capital of cycling

 Whether you're an avid cyclist or a beginner, now's your chance!
 Copenhagen has over 380 km of cycle paths.
-The city is linked to the national (12,000 km of cycle lanes) and European (Eurovélo 7 and 10) cycle networks.
+The city is linked to the national cycling network (12,000 km of cycle lanes), as well as to the European network (Eurovélo 7 and 10).
 By 2021, bicycle use in the city had already reached 75% (compared with 18% in Paris).
 Why so much success?
-Simply because it's fast, safe and reliable.
-The environment is not the first reason given by velotaffers.
-Rather, it's the practicality of this mode of travel that is emphasized, thanks to the existence of a genuine "bicycle system" that enables them to get around easily (special facilities, such as the "cycle snake" bridge), to park their bike, and also to take it with them on the train.
+Simply because it's a fast, safe and reliable means of transport.
+The environment is not the first reason cited by "velotaffers".
+Rather, it's the practicality of this mode of travel that is emphasized, thanks to the existence of a genuine "bicycle system" that allows you to get around easily (special facilities, such as the Cycle Snake bridge), park your bike and take it with you on the train.
 The promotion of cycling in Denmark began in the 1960s, but the practice really took off in the 1970s after fuel rationing linked to the oil crisis.
 The introduction of the bicycle system in Copenhagen dates back to the 1980s.
 In 2012, the city again invested in bicycle facilities, and since 2016 there are more bicycles than cars in the Danish capital.

 Parks and gardens: green spaces within 15 minutes walking distance